 A big part of the vision here at Openforce is to create a platform that seamlessly integrates with the other tools your team relies on and reduces the pain of manual data management.
-Over the last month, we’ve introduced some new features designed to make managing everything you have going on a little easier.
+Over the last month, we’ve introduced some new features designed to increase efficiency and make managing everything you have going on a little easier.

 Automatically sync critical driver expiration dates to CXT

 Our integration with CXT already enabled you to automatically push contractor profile data to with CXT and send dispatch settlement data back to Openforce, but we’ve given the integration an upgrade.
 While Openforce is your one-stop shop for collecting and storing contractor driver’s license, DOT, and insurance expirations, now you don’t have to refer back to Openforce to find out what’s expiring and when.
 All that important information can be passed to CXT so that you can use it to determine who can be dispatched—and who can’t.
 And when a contractor updates their documents, the new expiration dates will get pushed to CXT, too, so driver records stay up to date seamlessly.

 Interested in setting up the CXT integration?
 We’ll work with you to make sure everything is configured correctly to integrate with your CXT instance.
 Just let your Openforce rep know so we can help you get started.